How to Earn as a Blogger: Some Tools to Try

 No matter how well organized the blog is, it will not be profitable without traffic coming in constantly.
 So avoid spending too much time posting new content and improving the blog, while neglecting the marketing aspect.
 Divide your time and efforts such that you invest sufficiently in both developing and promoting.
 As stated previously, get involved on other blogs where you contribute your comments in order to create exposure to your blog and if they accept it, use the opportunity to include links in the comment section.
 Also, submit your blog to directories and search engines so that you receive as many views as possible.
 Try to use every avenue available to create online awareness in order to begin incurring revenue.

 It is possible to have recurring income through blogging, but it has to be shifted from being a part-time hobby into a real business.
 So build relationships with other bloggers who have high ranking pages and whose content is similar to yours, so that you can exchange links.
 Leverage the power of multiplication by involving those who know you, be it family, relatives, friends, or workmates to distribute your link wherever they can through their social media networks and elsewhere in cyberspace.
 You could also create free informational products like reports, eBooks, and online newsletters that link back to your blog to attract more traffic.
-Use social bookmarking sites like OnlyWire to submit your content to social media platforms, creating opportunity for awareness and exposing you to a much wider audience.
+Use social bookmarking sites like OnlyWire to submit your content to social media platforms, creating an opportunity for awareness and exposing you to a much wider audience.
 Currently, OnlyWire is connected to 40 major social media platforms.

 5. AdSense Program

 This is a very simple method by which advertisements are placed on the blog by Google, with the agreement that the blogger is paid each time a user clicks on an ad.
 So the more impressions you receive from visitors to your blog, the more you earn.
 All that is required to enroll in the AdSense program is for the blogger to register themselves, the blog’s web address and other basic details.
-After approval by Google, the blogger receives a HTML code to paste onto the blog for the ads to start displaying.
+After approval by Google, the blogger receives an HTML code to paste onto the blog for the ads to start displaying.
 Google will have already checked the blog to identify the advertisements most relevant to the content, before targeting the blog readers.
-To a certain degree, the blog owner has a say on the type of advertisements they would want displayed on the site - for example, the option not to have any illicit ads.
+To a certain degree, the blog owner has a say on the type of advertisements they would want displayed on the site—for example, the option not to have any illicit ads.
 Aside from Google AdSense, check out these other 17 high paying alternatives.

 6. Sell Advertising Space